GLACIS·US state AI laws·Tracker·Updated April 2026

 Safe Harbor (Frameworks) ✓ NIST/ISO

-Despite bipartisan interest in AI regulation, federal legislation has stalled due to:
+Despite bipartisan interest, federal AI legislation has stalled due to:

 Existing Federal AI-Related Laws